Multiple reflections on Huygens' principle: Abstract

 \section{Abstract}

-{ According to Huygens' principle, all points on a wave front act as secondary sources emitting spherical waves, and the superposition of these spherical waves forms a new wave front.
+{ According to Huygens' principle, all points on a wave front act as secondary sources emitting spherical waves, and the envelope of these spherical waves forms a new wave front.
 In the mathematical formulation of Huygens' principle, the waves emitted by the secondary sources are represented by Green's functions.
 In many present-day applications of Huygens' principle, these Green's functions are replaced by their time-reversed versions, thus forming a basis for backpropagation, imaging, inversion, seismic interferometry, etc. However, when the input wave field is available only on a single open boundary, this approach has its limitations.
-In particular, it does not properly account for multiple reflections.
+In particular, it does not properly account for multiply reflected waves.
 This is remedied by a modified form of Huygens' principle, in which the Green's functions are replaced by focusing functions.
-The modified Huygens' principle forms a basis for imaging, inverse scattering, monitoring of induced sources, etc., thereby properly taking multiple reflections into account. }
+The modified Huygens' principle forms a basis for imaging, inverse scattering, monitoring of induced sources, etc., thereby properly taking multiply reflected waves into account.}